Levi Yitzchak Schneerson

 Levi Yitzchak Schneerson (April 21, 1878 – August 9, 1944) was a Russian Chabad-Lubavitch Hasidic rabbi in Yekaterinoslav, Russian Empire.
 He was the father of the seventh Chabad-Lubavitch Rebbe, Rabbi Menachem Mendel Schneerson.

 Early life

-Schneerson was born on the 18th day of Nissan, 5638 (1878) in the town of Poddobryanka (near Gomel) to Rabbi Baruch Schneur and Zelda Rachel Schneerson (nee Chaikin).
+Schneerson was born on the 18th day of Nissan, 5638 (1878) in the town of Poddobryanka (near Gomel) to Rabbi Baruch Schneur and Zelda Rachel Schneerson (née Chaikin).
 His great-great-grandfather was the third Chabad rebbe, Menachem Mendel Schneersohn of Lubavitch.

 In 1900, Schneerson married Chana Yanovsky, whose father, Rabbi Meir Shlomo Yanovsky, was the rabbi of Nikolaev.
 In 1902, their eldest son, Menachem Mendel, who become the rebbe of Lubavitch, was born.

 Chief rabbi of Yekaterinoslav and Soviet persecution

 Schneerson lived in Nikolaev until 1909, when he was appointed to serve as the Rabbi of Yekaterinoslav.

 In 1939 he was arrested by the communist regime for his fearless stance against the Party's efforts to eradicate Jewish learning and practice in the Soviet Union, and particularly for distributing Matzah to the Jews of Dnepropetrovsk (formerly Yekaterinoslav).
 After more than a year of torture and interrogations in Stalin's prisons, he was sentenced to exile to a remote village Chiali in Kazakhstan.
 Shortly before he died, Levi Yitzchak was able to move to Almaty, where he was warmly welcomed by the small Lubavitcher community.